Physical Determination of the Action: Inertial mass

-Our physical model $W_{\mathrm{cal}}$ for the absorption action of generic object $\circMa_{\:\mathbf{v}_{a}}$ in a calorimeter reservoir with equivalent unit objects $\left\{\circMunit_{\:\mathbf{0}}\right\}$ makes kinetic energy and momentum measurable.
-The number of extracted (equivalent) energetic units and impulse units for absorbing generic object $\circMa_{\:\mathbf{v}_{a}}$ is the same as for absorbing an equally moving composite of unit objects $\circMunit \ast \dots \ast \circMunit \sim_{m^{\mathrm{(inert)}}}\circMa_{\:\mathbf{v}_{a}}$ with same inertial mass (see Lemma \ref{Lem - kin quant Absorptions Wirkung - Reservoirbilanz - absorption proportional materiemenge}).
-Kinetic energy and momentum of composite $\circMunit \ast \dots \ast \circMunit $ are proportional to the amount of matter $\circMunit$ it contains (see Lemma \ref{Lem - kin quant Absorptions Wirkung - Reservoirbilanz - additivitaet}).
-Hence kinetic energy and momentum (of object $\circMa_{\:\mathbf{v}_{a}}$) are proportional to amount of matter (in the equivalent physical model) resp. to inertial mass.
-By means of the calorimeter-collision-cascade the interrelation between various aspects of an action: energy, momentum and inertial mass becomes transparent.
+We measure the kinetic energy-momentum of generic object $\circMO_{\:\mathbf{v}}$ by the number of standard energy and impulse carriers from a calorimeter.
+An equally massive composite of unit elements $\circMunit \ast \dots \ast \circMunit \sim_{m}\circMO$ with same velocity $v_{\mathcal{O}}$ extracts the same (see Lemma \ref{Lem - kin quant Absorptions Wirkung - Reservoirbilanz - absorption proportional materiemenge}).
+The absorption extract for a composite $\circMunit \ast \dots \ast \circMunit$ is proportional to the number of elements (see Lemma \ref{Lem - kin quant Absorptions Wirkung - Reservoirbilanz - additivitaet}).
+Thus the kinetic energy-momentum (of object $\circMO_{\:\mathbf{v}}$) is proportional to the amount of matter (in the composite), i.e. to our physical quantity of inertial mass.
+The relation between the physical quantities of energy, momentum, mass becomes transparent.

-\subsection{Energy}
+\section{Energy}